Stable cohomology of congruence subgroups: The walled Brauer category

 Rather than the formulas given above, we can interpret the functoriality of $\Gamma_{k}[x]^{\otimes -} \otimes k\{\mathrm{Bij}(\bullet,-)\}$ on the walled Brauer category by interpreting elements of $\Gamma_{k}[x]^{\otimes S} \otimes k\{\mathrm{Bij}(T,S)\}$ as given graphically as shown to the right.
-That is, an element of $\mathsf{wBr}((\emptyset, \emptyset), (S,T))$ with each strand labelled by an $x^{[i]}$.
+That is, an element of $\mathsf{wBr}_\delta((\emptyset, \emptyset), (S,T))$ with each strand labelled by an $x^{[i]}$.

-Then the functoriality is given by concatenating with an element of the walled Brauer category, multiplying labels which now lie on the same strand together using the divided power multiplication, then setting any closed components labeled by $x^{[i]}$ with $i>0$ equal to zero, and setting any closed components labeled by $x^{[0]}$ equal to $\dim(V)$.
+Then the functoriality is given by concatenating with an element of the walled Brauer category, multiplying labels which now lie on the same strand together using the divided power multiplication, then setting any closed components labelled by $x^{[i]}$ with $i>0$ equal to zero, and setting any closed components labelled by $x^{[0]}$ equal to $\dim(V)$.